 If you have spinal stenosis, it means your spinal canal is narrowing and pressing on the spinal cord.
-This leads to pain from compressed nerves that can be hard to cope with, but expert spine surgeon Timothy Spencer, DO, at Greater Michigan Spine & Neurosurgery in Mt.
-Pleasant and Battle Creek, Michigan, can help.
+This leads to pain from compressed nerves that can be hard to cope with, but expert spine surgeon Timothy Spencer, DO, at Greater Michigan Spine & Neurosurgery in and Battle Creek, Michigan, can help.
 Dr. Spencer is skilled in using minimally invasive techniques to treat spinal stenosis.
 Call Greater Michigan Spine & Neurosurgery today.

 Spinal stenosis is a back problem involving a narrowing of your spine.
 It causes lower back pain as well as pain in the hips, buttocks, and legs.

 Your legs might also feel heavy, and spinal stenosis typically causes tingling sensations, cramping, and weakness as well.
 Spinal stenosis can also cause neck pain.

 Lumbar spinal stenosis pain comes from an area at the bottom of your spine called the cauda equina.
 The nerves in this part of your spinal column come under pressure from the narrowing spine, resulting in pain and other symptoms.